spotinst/help/src/docs/ocean-spark/configure-spark-apps/access-your-data.md

 }
 ```

-3. Create an IAM role in the AWS account where the Ocean Spark cluster resides (“cluster account”).
+3. Create an IAM role in the AWS account where the Ocean Spark cluster resides ("cluster account”).
 4. In the data account, authorize the cluster account IAM role to trust the data account IAM role.
 To do so, add the following to the data account IAM role’s trust policy:

 ```yaml